Severine von Tscharner Fleming (Founder, Board director)

 PAST GREENHORNS COLLABORATORS

-Inés Chapela (Former Deputy Director) Inés has been with Greenhorns since 2009 and is a central figure to operations and logistics — screening requests, press lists, event planning, and the general chaos of nonprofit administration.
+Inés Chapela (Deputy Director) Inés has been with Greenhorns since 2009 and is a central figure to operations and logistics — screening requests, press lists, event planning, and the general chaos of nonprofit administration.
 She studied Environmental & Urban Studies and Studio Arts at Bard College and has traveled and worked on farms all over the world.
 She is also a wonderful artist.

 Abby Ferla (Blog Manager)